sri0606/PyOrcid/README.md

 2. [Access through OrcidScrapper feature of PyOrcid](#access-through-orcidscrapper-feature-of-pyorcid)

    You will only get to read the public Orcid records.
-This is the simplest and quickest way and doesn't require any authorization.
+This is simplest way and an alternative to using API.
+Doesn't require any authorization.

    You will need:
      - Orcid ID of the reasearcher/user(for reading data)